2024–25 Mid-American Conference women's basketball season: Mid–American Tournament

 Ball State defeated Western Michigan, Kent State, and Toledo to win their second MAC tournament title, and first since 2009, to advance to the 2025 NCAA tournament.
 Ally Becki was the tournament MVP.

 NCAA tournament

-As a 12 seed, Ball State lost2024–25 Ole Miss Rebels women's basketball team in the NCAA Tournament.
+As a 12 seed, Ball State lost to Mississippi in the NCAA Tournament.

 Women's National Invitation Tournament

 Buffalo and Miami accepted bids.
 Buffalo won the WNIT championship over Troy.